 The music department offers students an array of ensembles in which to perform and develop leadership skills.
-The choruses, bands, orchestra, and ensembles are conducted by members of the faculty and managed by elected student leaders.
+The choruses, bands, orchestra, and ensembles are conducted by members of the faculty and collaboratively managed by the faculty and elected student leaders.
 Nearly all performances except Christmas Vespers are held in Baker Hall in the Zoellner Arts Center.

 Students earn one credit per semester for each ensemble or lesson course in which they are registered, but they may register for zero credit to avoid overloading.